 Really want a burger?
 You need to make your way to Pllek — a creative hang-out that is probably unlike any other restaurant you’ve seen.
 Take the free NDSM ferry behind Central Station, and turn right.
 Pllek is inside that collection of shipping containers near the water.
 Just trust us on this: go inside, buy a burger, and contemplate moving to Amsterdam.

 Throughout the city you will see so-called ‘snack bars,’ many of which include coin-operated vending machines.
 On offer are various fried snacks – meat rolls, croquettes (spiced ragout in a crusty roll), hamburgers, and bami (noodles) and nasi (spiced rice) balls.
 If they are freshly made, they make for nice snacks.
 But if they sit for too long they go limp and become inedible.

 Therefore, if you’re going to try a snack from the automaat, look for a place with a high turnover (e.g. a franchise outfit called FEBO).
-There – and at some bakeries downtown – you can opt to order a Van Dobben croquette.
+There – and at some bakeries downtown – you can opt to order a Van Dobben or Kwekkeboom croquette.
 Have one, and that will be the standard by which you will measure all other croquettes.

 Broodjes are sandwiches.
 Look before you buy.
 Some are overpriced and of mediocre quality at best.
 Others, such as those served at – of all places – the V&D warehouses, are excellent.
 Many cafes serve excellent sandwiches.

 Avoid Subway (vacation!).
 If you find yourself near Central Station, take the free IJplein ferry behind the station to IJplein and enjoy a fantastic (and inexpensive) hot or cold sandwich at Italian coffee kiok Al Ponte.